oeziesan/parke-db/README.md

 `**AUTOMATED PARKING SYSTEM**`

-Library to used :
+Libraries used in this project :
 1. OpenCV
 2. [Tensorflow](https://www.tensorflow.org/install/lang_java_legacy)
 3. JDBC

-Pre-trained model to used for this project is [facenet](https://github.com/davidsandberg/facenet) by davidsanberg.
+Pre-trained model used for the tensorflow is [facenet](https://github.com/davidsandberg/facenet) by davidsanberg.

 This project is designed to implemented in a fixed attendace parking system.
 The automated system work by matching two parameter (face, and license plat).
 This project still under-development and still need a lot of improvement.